pajamaclaws21/rpi-12864-lcd/README.md

 You can find this on AliExpress or Amazon or anything; it is a 128x64 res LCD screen.
 They come in a variety of colors.
 This library is to assist with using the screen.

 ## Pinout
 The following pinout sets the screen in serial mode, which is used by this project.
-It is adapted from the original project's st7920.py as well as a wiring diagram provided by [this repository](https://github.com/panahbiru/raspberrypi-12864LCD) (able to be found in /docs) and a datasheet referenced by that wiring diagram (also able to be found in /docs).
 If your screen is in parallel mode (PSB=5V or high or 1 or whatever) then your pins will be a bit different.

+It is adapted from:
+* The original project's st7920.py
+* A translated wiring diagram from astromik that was provided in English by [this repository](https://github.com/panahbiru/raspberrypi-12864LCD)
+* A datasheet referenced by that wiring diagram

 | LCD pin # | Pin name | Pin purpose | Connect to |
 | --- | --- | --- | --- |